RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #442, #443

+Finally organized all the code for the testing engine and also added some pretty logging and intents that made sense to have right now.
+Checked in all the new modules that are needed to make it run and I'm satisfied for now with the testing system.
+Next thing to start focusing on is the context system because I've decided that before effects run, it must actually pull its data straight from the context with no modifications or hard-coded strings.
+So I'll have to change how the current effects run, but ultimately I think this will be safer because I can build a full dry-run system in testing which will be SUPER nice to have to verify things are working correctly.
+I may even be able to build a dry run intent that will help me debug things live.
+Long break time. :D

 ## #440, #441

 Created the work to remove an intent in addition to add an intent so there is a